maybenat/WikiMiney/README.md

 # WikiMiney
 This is the repository for the [CS 5140 Data Mining](http://www.cs.utah.edu/~jeffp/teaching/cs5140.html) final project at The University of Utah.
-We are analyzing Wikipedia page view statistics and are building an interactive site with a series of graphs and charts the help visualize this massive collection of data.
+We are analyzing Wikipedia page view statistics and are building an interactive site with a series of graphs and charts to help visualize this massive collection of data.
 We soon hope to have the site up and running with AWS [here](#).

 ### Dependencies